-Double camber tiles offer a more authentic appearance than the machine-made options above, as they are applied with a handcrafted just before the firing process.
+Double camber tiles offer a more authentic appearance than the machine-made options above, as they are applied with a handcrafted finish just before the firing process.
 These include our Ashdowne handcrafted tiles or Hawkins plain tiles in Fired Sienna.

 Find out more about clay tile specification and download Marley’s Clay Plain Tiles Guide